ArtsHERE

 b. one arts & culture community event on the farm.

-3. The funds generated through visiting scholar's on-farm residences and sabbaticals (paid by their universities or grants) will contribute to:
+3. The long-term goal is that funds generated through visiting scholars' eventual on-farm residences and sabbaticals (paid by their universities or grants) will contribute to:

 a. the farm's operating costs and;